 - How do you spend your leisure time with your child?

-How to Get Child Custody or Fight with a Narcissist?
+How to Win Child Custody Battle against a Narcissist?

 The most charming and friendly person everyone sees is an aggressive, dominating, and aggressive person.